gabiprds93/Hacker-News/README.md

 You can go directly to the news by clicking on each of them.
 You can also mark your favorites by clicking on the heart.

-React was used to build this project and [Hackers News public API](https://codigofacilito.com) is being consumed.
+React was used to build this project and [Hackers News public API](https://hn.algolia.com/api) is being consumed.

+You can test the web application in this [link](https://gparedes-hacker-news.netlify.app/) hosted on [Netlify](https://www.netlify.com/).

 # Getting Started with Create React App